Americares Foundation Inc

 Executive Leadership

 Christine Squires - President and Chief Executive Officer Christine Squires was named President and CEO in 2020, after previously serving as Executive Vice President and Chief Development Officer.
-She brings extensive leadership experience to the organization.
+She brings extensive leadership experience to the organisation.

 Key Executive Team: